 - Leave installing and maintenance to the experts!

-Per kilowatt of PV on the roof of your house, you will currently need to factor in about 1,400 to 1,500 euros (net).
-A well-planned and installed installation can be expected to produce between 900 and 1,100 kilowatt hours per year per kilowatt of installed solar capacity (for Germany, Austria and Switzerland).
-Battery storage costs about 1,000 to 1,300 euros (net) per kilowatt hour of usable storage capacity (for stationary lithium storage units in the segment for small-scale domestic use) or 600 to 800 euros (net) for lead batteries.
+Per kilowatt of PV on the roof of your house, you will currently need to factor in about 1,200 to 1,500 euros (net).
+A well-planned and installed system can be expected to produce between 900 and 1,100 kilowatt hours per year per kilowatt of installed solar capacity (for Germany, Austria and Switzerland).
+Battery storage costs about 900 to 1,300 euros (net) per kilowatt hour of usable storage capacity (for stationary lithium storage units in the segment for small-scale domestic use) or 600 to 800 euros (net) for lead batteries.
 If we take a PV installation of five kilowatts and a lithium battery of four kilowatt hours, that comes to around 11,000 euros.
-Prices are falling rapidly, especially for storage, where there are lucrative subsidies.
+Prices are falling rapidly, especially for energy storage, where there are lucrative subsidies.

 Still, 11 grands are not small change.
 So before you make such an investment, it is important to find out about how to protect it from a legal standpoint.
-Because the storage unit is supposed to last ten years; the solar generator at least 20.
+Because the energy storage unit is supposed to last ten years; the solar generator at least 20.
 A lot can happen in that time.
 So the first tip: Do not let the falling prices fool you!
 Look at any detail, and most of all, read the small print in your contracts!
 Back to top.